What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 Kevin Winter/Getty Images

-Despite a tweet about leaving Twitter before ABC Entertainment Group President Channing Dungey declared Roseanne officially canceled, Barr was back at it Tuesday night and all day Wednesday, at first telling supporters not to defend her because she did something "unforgiveable," but also retweeting supporters (seemingly all of whom had very strong "conservative" leanings) who were all too happy to bash the so-called intolerant left.
-She also insisted she's not racist, but rather was just acting like an "idiot" on Ambien.
-She also denied she was blaming Ambien, instructing someone who implied as much to "stop lying."
+Despite a tweet about leaving Twitter before ABC Entertainment Group President Channing Dungey declared Roseanne officially canceled, Barr was back at it Tuesday night, retweeting supporters (many of whom had very strong "conservative" leanings) and insisting she's not racist, but rather was just acting like an "idiot" on Ambien.
+She also denied she was blaming Ambien, instruction someone who implied as much to "stop lying."

 To which Ambien maker Sanofi replied, "People of all races, religions and nationalities work at Sanofi every day to improve the lives of people around the world.
 While all pharmaceutical treatments have side effects, racism is not a known side effect of any Sanofi medication."

-Peeking into someone's medicine cabinet can be revealing.
-Being an "idiot" under the influence of a sleep aid may well be an "explanation not an excuse," as Barr tweeted.
-Yet being exhausted or feeling a little loopy just means that stuff you'd in all likelihood still come up with while clear-headed and on eight hours' rest has found an easier route out of your brain.
+While peeking into someone else's medicine cabinet has never done a house guest any good, being an "idiot" under the influence of a sleep aid may be an "explanation not an excuse," as Barr tweeted.
+Yet being exhausted or feeling a little loopy just means that stuff you'd in all likelihood still come up with clear-headed and on eight hours' rest has found an express route out of your brain.

 And in so doing, she explained it all.